Rise-KuN/AniFansub/README.md

 # AniFansub
-A high-value Wordpress theme, Made For Fansubbers
+A high-value Wordpress Theme, Made For Fansubbers